Terron Brooks: Biography

-Born on October 13, 1974 and raised in Southern California, Brooks has been singing since the age of six.
+Born on October 13, 1974, and raised in Southern California, Brooks has been singing since the age of six.

-He has sung with many artists including Stephanie Mills, Smokey Robinson and Michael Jackson, and has performed in the US and Europe.
+He has sung with many artists including Stephanie Mills, Smokey Robinson, Phil Collins and Michael Jackson, and has performed in the US and Europe.
 He had been a member of the doo-wop group The Alley Cats.
 He is also Broadway actor who has been seen as "Simba" in Disney's The Lion King and "Seaweed" in Hairspray.
 Terron has been featured on numerous film and TV soundtrack albums including Tears from the Sun, the Adventures of Brer Rabbit and ABC's Gepetto.

-In 2006, Brooks inked a deal with GoDigital Records, a subsidiary of the GoDigital Media Group for exclusive worldwide digital distribution.

-Musical career

-In the middle of 2006 Brooks had an interview on KABC radio station (which is posted on his Myspace) and his single "Down" from his first album, Prelude, was played for the first time.
+In 1998 he portrayed Eddie Kendricks in The Temptations miniseries.
+At the time of production, Brooks was 23-years old and had no film experience.
+In 2006, Brooks signed a deal with GoDigital Records, a subsidiary of the GoDigital Media Group for exclusive worldwide digital distribution.
+In the middle of 2006 Brooks had an interview on KABC radio station and his single "Down" from his first album, Prelude, was played for the first time.

-Terron has produced three albums: Prelude, Alive and Overture.
-He is currently working on his fourth album, which will be a full-length studio album, unlike the others.